John Adams: Last years and death

-Abigail died of typhoid on October 28, 1818, at their Quincy home, Peacefield.
-The year 1824 was filled with excitement in America, featuring a four-way presidential contest that included John Quincy.
+Abigail died of typhoid on October 28, 1818, at Peacefield.
+1824 was filled with excitement in America, featuring a four-way presidential contest that included John Quincy.
 The Marquis de Lafayette toured the country and met with Adams, who greatly enjoyed Lafayette's visit to Peacefield.
 Adams was delighted by the election of John Quincy to the presidency.
 The results became official in February 1825 after a deadlock was decided in the House of Representatives.
 He remarked, "No man who ever held the office of President would congratulate a friend on obtaining it."

-On July 4, 1826, the 50th anniversary of the adoption of the Declaration of Independence, Adams died at Peacefield at approximately 6:20 pm.
+On July 4, 1826, the 50th anniversary of the adoption of the Declaration of Independence, Adams died of a heart attack at Peacefield at approximately 6:20 pm.
 His last words included an acknowledgement of his longtime friend and rival: "Thomas Jefferson survives."
 Adams was unaware that Jefferson had died several hours before.
 At 90, Adams was the longest-lived US president until Ronald Reagan surpassed him in 2001.

-John and Abigail Adams's crypt at United First Parish Church in Quincy, Massachusetts, also contains the bodies of John Quincy and Louisa Adams.
+John and Abigail Adams's crypt at United First Parish Church in Quincy also contains the bodies of John Quincy and Louisa Adams.